macalimlim/godot-rust-cross-compiler/README.md

 Bugs and limitations
 --------------------

-* only a few archs supported, more specifically:
+* only a few architectures supported, more specifically:
   * 32-bit support not working on Windows
 * everything runs as `root` in the container, consequently some files might be generated as `user:root` on your system, cleaning them requires `sudo` or other inconvenient hacks
 * `[YOUR BUG HERE]`